PKU-Alignment/omnisafe/README.md

 ## The OmniSafe Team

 OmniSafe is mainly developed by the SafeRL research team directed by Prof. [Yaodong Yang](https://github.com/orgs/PKU-MARL/people/PKU-YYang).
-Our SafeRL research team members include: [Borong Zhang](https://github.com/muchvo), [Jiayi Zhou](https://github.com/Gaiejj), [JTao Dai](https://github.com/calico-1226), [Weidong Huang](https://github.com/hdadong), [Ruiyang Sun](https://github.com/rockmagma02) ,[Xuehai Pan](https://github.com/XuehaiPan), [Jiaming Ji](https://github.com/zmsn-2077).
-If you have any question in the process of using omnisafe, don't hesitate to ask your question in [the GitHub issue page](https://github.com/PKU-MARL/omnisafe/issues/new/choose), we will reply you in 2-3 working days.
+Our SafeRL research team members include [Borong Zhang](https://github.com/muchvo), [Jiayi Zhou](https://github.com/Gaiejj), [JTao Dai](https://github.com/calico-1226), [Weidong Huang](https://github.com/hdadong), [Ruiyang Sun](https://github.com/rockmagma02), [Xuehai Pan](https://github.com/XuehaiPan) and [Jiaming Ji](https://github.com/zmsn-2077).
+If you have any questions in the process of using omnisafe, don't hesitate to ask your questions on [the GitHub issue page](https://github.com/PKU-MARL/omnisafe/issues/new/choose), we will reply to you in 2-3 working days.

 ## License